-Read transcriptions of more than 75 interviews conducted with long-time City residents by the Alexandria Legacies Project.
+Read transcriptions of more than 80 interviews conducted with long-time City residents by the Alexandria Legacies Project.
 Oral Histories are indexed by name, neighborhood and subject.
 Subjects include The African American Community, Education, Potomac Yard, Living Legends of Alexandria, Historic Preservation, Civic Leaders, etc.

 The Alexandria Archaeology Museum first began conducting oral history interviews in 1982 through a grant received for its “Alexandria African American Neighborhood Project.”
 Oral histories became an important component of the Neighborhood Project as a result of the museum’s quest for information about the history of Alexandria’s African American communities.
 The Office of Historic Alexandria has continued to record oral histories of those who grew up in Alexandria’s various neighborhoods.
 In the 1990s, oral histories associated with black history of the Fort Ward and Episcopal Seminary areas were recorded.
 More recently, oral histories associated with the World War II housing complex Chinquapin Village, as well as the annexed neighborhood of Del Ray have been collected, too.
 A grant from the Virginia Foundation for the Humanities supported oral history interviews with those representing different ethnic groups in the post-1970 immigrant communities of Alexandria as part of a multi-year project entitled Immigration Alexandria: Past, Present and Future.